Rudxain/Samsung-rants/index.md

 Thank you, Samsung, for being so annoying!

+### Linear brightness

+Android 9P introduced a logarithmic brightness slider.
+I'm using Android 12, and **IT'S STILL LINEAR**.
+TBF, this may be a hardware limitation, because OLED is usually driven by PWM. **BUT THERE IS NO EXCUSE**, they can literally fix this on the software side!

+How come I didn't notice this flaw?!
+I've been using this phone for months! (brightness 0, that's why.
+I'm a vampire)

 ### Lockscreen post-processing

 Regardless of brightness, the lockscreen has a severely reduced bit-depth.
 So much that it causes big banding artifacts in wallpapers.